Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Results

 We measure the particle current in the channel as a function of the gravitational driving force, controlled by the tilt angle of the setup, for channels with zero, one, and two barriers.
-In the absence of barriers, the current shows a trivial linear dependence on the driving force, shown by the blue line in Fig.\ \ref{fig:experiment}d.
-For a single barrier (green line in Fig.\ \ref{fig:experiment}d), we observe a crossover from a zero-flow regime at small driving forces (where the driving force is too weak to push particles across the barrier) to an approximately linear regime for large driving forces \cite{Microchannels_I}.
+In the absence of barriers, the current shows the expected linear dependence on the driving force, shown by the red line in Fig.\ \ref{fig:experiment}d.
+For a single barrier (blue line in Fig.\ \ref{fig:experiment}d), we observe a crossover from a zero-flow regime at small driving forces (where the driving force is too weak to push particles across the barrier) to an approximately linear regime for large driving forces \cite{Microchannels_I}.
 Hence, the barrier provides a resistance to the flow, which reduces the particle current.
-Adding a second barrier to a channel results in a clear non-additivity of the resistance of the two barriers.
-In particular, for two barriers separated by approximately 2.5 times the typical interparticle distance (red line in Fig.\ \ref{fig:experiment}), the second barrier has a much stronger effect on the total particle current than the first one, indicating a higher effective resistance.
+Adding a second barrier to the channel clearly results in a further decrease of the current, as one would expect (orange line in Fig. \ref{fig:experiment}d).
+In order to examine the possibility of non-additive resistance, we also plot in Fig. \ref{fig:experiment}d the total resistance of the channel, defined as the current divided by the driving force.
+Here, we only consider tilt angles where the channels do not get fully blocked.
+For an empty channel, we find a well-defined constant resistance, consistent with the linear behavior of the current as a function of the tilt angle.
+The single barrier increases this background resistance.
+For sufficiently large driving forces, this increase is essentially constant, indicating that we can indeed interpret it as a simple additional resistor added to the channel.
+For low driving forces, the effective resistance added by the barrier is significantly higher, which we attribute to intermittent blocking of the channel: in this regime, the driving force is not always capable of pushing the particles across the barrier, and thermal fluctuations likely play a role in enabling the flow.
+Finally, adding a second barrier adds another contribution to the total resistance.
+Interestingly, this additional resistance is not simply equal to the resistance of the first barrier, even though we are in the regime where the particles flow through the channel without blockage.
+In particular, the total flux in the two-barrier system at the highest tilt angle is on the same order as the flux in the single-barrier case when its resistance has reached its plateau value (see Fig. \ref{fig:experiment}d).
+Hence, we conclude that the two resistors interact non-additively in this case, indicating a breakdown of Ohm's law.
+As the barriers in this experiment are separated only by a distance of approximately 2.5 times the typical interparticle distance, which is shorter than the correlation length in the fluid, this breakdown could be the result of microscopic structuring of the fluid between the two barriers.
+Indeed, as shown by the snapshots in Fig. \ref{fig:experiment}c, we consistently find two layers of particles in between the barriers.
+To explore this concept of non-additivity further, we now turn to a numerical treatment of the problem, where we can more readily explore a wide range of conditions.